npm package discovery and stats viewer.

 No, "v1.2.3" is not a semantic version.
 However, prefixing a semantic version with a "v" is a common way (in English) to indicate it is a version number.

-parseSemVer(version, strict)
+parseSemVer(version, [strict])

-Parses version string.
+Parses a version string.

-• @param {string} version - version string
+• version {string} The version string to parse.

-• version {string} - given version string
+• version {string} The given version string

-• matches {boolean} - matches SemVer format
+• matches {boolean} Whether it matches the SemVer format

-• major {number|undefined} - major version
+• major {number|undefined} Major version

-• minor {number|undefined} - minor version
+• minor {number|undefined} Minor version

-• patch {number|undefined} - patch version
+• patch {number|undefined} Patch version

-• pre {Array<string|number>|undefined} - pre release version in array
+• pre {Array<string|number>|undefined} Pre-release version parts

-• build {Array<string|number>|undefined} - build ID in array
+• build {Array<string|number>|undefined} Build ID parts

-isValidSemVer(version, strict)
+isValidSemVer(version, [strict])

 Determine whether the given argument is a valid SemVer string.

-• @param {string} version - version string
+• version {string} The version string to verify.

-compareSemVer(version, base, strict)
+compareSemVer(version, base, [strict])

-Compare versions in SemVer format.
+Compares two versions in SemVer format.

-• @param {string} version - version string
+• version {string} The version string to evaluate.

-• @returns {number}
+• Returns {number}

 • -1 or negative number, if version is less than base version